Zero page: Computers with few CPU registers

-The above two instructions both accomplish the same thing: they load the value of memory location $00 into the .A register (accumulator).
+In 6502 assembly language, the above two instructions both accomplish the same thing: they load the value of memory location $12 into the .A (accumulator) register ($ is Motorola/MOS Technology assembly language notation for a hexadecimal number).
 However, the first instruction is only two bytes long and requires three clock cycles to complete.
 The second instruction is three bytes in length and requires four clock cycles to execute.
 This difference in execution time could become significant in repetitive code.

-Some CPUs like the Motorola 6809 extend this concept by allowing fast accesses to whichever 256-byte page, the so called direct page, is selected by a special 8-bit "Direct Page" (DP) register.
-This is called direct page addressing.